hurwitzlab/imicrobe-16SrDNA-OTU-Clustering/README.md

 ## Examples

-My input data will be in /foo and my output data will be in /bar, all samples will be with the Singularity Container.
+My input data will be in /foo and my output data will be in /bar, all examples will be using the Singularity Container.

 No adapters, single runs: